zhu-yj/ABNODE/README.md

 Logs and results will be saved in the `logs/` and `record/` folders, respectively.

 ## Citaion
-If you find any part of this repository useful and/or use it in your research, please cite the following publication.
+If you find this repository helpful for your research or use it in any form, please consider citing our publication:
 ``` latex
 @misc{zhu2024datadrivendynamicsmodelingminiature,
       title={Data-Driven Dynamics Modeling of Miniature Robotic Blimps Using Neural ODEs With Parameter Auto-Tuning},